KM3dd/AstarPathFinder/README.md

 # AstarPathFinder
-this is a path finder developper using vanillaJS
+this is a path finder developped using vanillaJS